From dreich days out to roads closed by snow, we love to grumble about the good old Scottish weather.

 It’s not all bad news!
 On occasion, storms have also helped us to discover some amazing history.
 The most famous example is a severe storm which hit Scotland in the winter 1850.

-As the wind and rain pummelled the Bay of Craill in Orkney, the sand around a large mound known as Skerrabra was dislodged.
+As the wind and rain pummelled the Bay of Skaill in Orkney, the sand around a large mound known as Skerrabra was dislodged.
 An incredible hidden secret was revealed.

-Once the storm had subsided, locals were amazed to discover the outline of a prehistoric village.
-It’s believed to older than Stonehenge or even the Egyptian Pyramids were built!
+Once the storm had subsided, locals were amazed to discover the outline of part of a prehistoric village.
+It’s now believed to older than Stonehenge or even the Egyptian Pyramids were built!

 The local laird, William Watt, led the initial archaeological investigations before the remarkable site entered state care in 1922.
 A sea wall was constructed between 1925 and 1926 to help protect against more storms.